OUPL/MLCert/NNCert/tf_quant/README.txt

-* 'make setup' to pre-extract the EMNIST data and generate test_images.pkl.gz file for the compile script.
+* 'make setup' to download and extract the EMNIST data.
 ONE TIME ONLY.
-If you just need to generate test_images.pkl.gz, run 'make test_images'.
+Extraction may take a while.

 * 'make batches' to generate batches for Coq network evaluation.
-Set the number of batches to generate by changing NUM_BATCHES in the make file.
+Set the number of batches to generate by changing NUM_BATCHES in the makefile.

-* 'make train' to train the model.
+* 'make train' to train a model.
-* 'make eval' to evaluate the model in Python.
+* 'make eval' to evaluate the trained model in Python.
-* 'make move' to copy the model parameters over for the compile script.
+* 'make move' to copy the model parameters up to be compiled to a Coq network kernel.

 'make' by itself is equivalent to 'make train; make move'.